Section Image

 Lower home prices than counties like Brown or Clermont

 Properties in the center of town have historic character and sit within a stone's throw of each other.
 However, the majority of homes are ranch styles built from the mid-1900s to today.
 Yards tend to get larger farther out of the village, and rural properties with several acres use private septic systems.
 There are also open plots of land for sale for homebuyers who want to build a custom home.
-"Some people who live in the city also buy land out here so they can come spend the weekend camping," Baker says.
+"I know people who live in the city that have land just to go out there and spend the weekend," Baker says.
+"Hunting is huge.”

 Adams County has a vocational high school option